Plsr/next-movie/Readme.md

 - React-Query
 - Tailwind CSS v3

-This is a pretty much unscoped app using the [TMBD API](https://developers.themoviedb.org/)
+This is a pretty much unscoped app using the Hacker News API

 ## Roadmap